hansroh/skitai/README.rst

   )

-About Mount point & App routing
+About Mount Point & App Routing
 --------------------------------

 If app is mounted to '/flaskapp',